Schoenberg characterization of continuous non-stationary isotropic positive definite kernels

 \section{Abstract}

-We provide a characterization for the continuous positive definite kernels on \(\real^\dims\) that are invariant to linear isometries, i.e.\ invariant under the orthogonal group \(O(\dims)\).
-Furthermore, we provide necessary and sufficient conditions for these kernels to be strictly positive definite.
+We characterize the continuous isotropic positive definite kernels on \(\real^\dims\), where isotropy refers to invariance under the orthogonal group \(O(\dims)\) but not necessarily stationarity.
+Furthermore, we characterize strict positive definiteness for such kernels.

-This class of isotropic kernels is fairly general: First, it unifies stationary isotropic and dot product kernels, and second, it includes neural network kernels that arise from infinite-width limits of neural networks.
+The class of isotropic kernels is fairly general as it unifies stationary isotropic and dot product kernels, and includes neural network kernels that arise from infinite-width limits of neural networks.
 As an application, we further characterize the continuous isotropic Gaussian random functions in terms of a series representation.

 \textbf{Keywords}: positive definite, kernels, isotropy, characterization, non-stationary, neural network kernels

 \textbf{2020 MSC}: 33C50, 33C55, 42A82, 42C10, 43A35, 60G15, 68T07